28/11/2018 – 29/11/2018

 Venue and Accommodation

 The Holiday Inn Brussels Airport is a 4-star hotel located at a five-minute drive from Brussels Airport (BRU).
 The hotel offers a complimentary shuttle service to and from Brussels Airport (BRU) during specific morning and evening time slots.
 Parking in outdoor spaces is complimentary for workshop delegates coming by car.
+For more information on how to reach the venue click here.

 A number of standard guestrooms have been pre-booked at special rates in the Holiday Inn Brussels Airport.